There are significant benefits to associations that cover their pools at night. The primary benefits of pool covers are that they:

 Associations with pool covers should check the regulations in their own counties.

-.
-Insurance carriers are concerned with pool safety and that includes making sure pool covers are properly installed and regulations followed, pools are fully fenced with self-closing/locking gates, pool rules are in the open, depth markers are clearly marked on the top deck (not on the inside of the pool), a shepherd’s hook and other general life safety equipment is readily available and the pool drain has been approved per the Virginia Graeme Baker Pool and Spa Safety Act
+Insurance Issues.
+Insurance carriers are concerned with pool safety and that includes making sure pool covers are properly installed and regulations followed, pools are fully fenced with self-closing/locking gates, pool rules are in the open, depth markers are clearly marked on the top deck (not on the inside of the pool), a shepherd’s hook and other general life safety equipment is readily available and the pool drain has been approved per the Virginia Graeme Baker Pool and Spa Safety Act.

 Contact their insurance broker to make sure there aren't any policy exclusions related to pool covers;